Public Economics

-Public economics looks at how government can improve social welfare.
-More specifically, public economists study how the government interacts with markets, particularly with respect to market failures, when the provision of goods and services are inefficiently or inequitably provided by markets alone.
-Researchers in this field evaluate the effects of legal and regulatory policy, including taxation and spending, often focusing on the markets for healthcare, labor, and education.
-Our faculty are currently working on research related to firm and consumer behavioral responses to regulation; poverty; race, ethnicity, and gender disparities; substance use disorders; safety net healthcare; and social insurance.
-In addition to being highly research-active, our faculty have earned multiple teaching awards and represent the university in a variety of campus leadership roles.
-We also offer a field-specific graduate funding opportunities through the Gerald Boyle Award (link).
-The UNM Public Economics faculty is diverse in gender, race, and ethnicity, and welcome students from all backgrounds.
+Public economics studies how government can improve social welfare.
+Public economists study how the government interacts with markets, particularly with respect to market failures, when the market provision of goods and services are inefficiently or inequitably provided.
+Researchers in this field evaluate the effects of legal and regulatory policy, including taxation and spending, often focusing on healthcare, labor, and education.
+Most of the public economics faculty members at UNM are involved in health-related projects, including social determinants of health; substance use disorders; medical cannabis; safety net healthcare; and social insurance.

 Our faculty have received funding from a wide range of sources, including the National Institutes of Health, National Science Foundation, American Economics Association, American Academy of Neurology, Social Security Administration, Robert Wood John Foundation, Kellogg Foundation, McCune Charitable Foundation, Brindle Foundation, Dialysis Clinic, Inc. Reserve Fund Program, Centers for Medicare and Medicaid Services, National Bureau of Economic Research, and a several State of New Mexico agencies, such as the Office of the Superintendent of Insurance, Children, Youth and Families Department and the Department of Health and Human Services.